 How will we respond?

-In order to decide upon the best way we can help you, a social worker will meet with you to carry out an initial assessment .
-This should be completed within ten working days following your initial contact with us.
-(An assessment is about gathering information about your family, about things that your family do well as well as the difficulties that there are)
+In order to decide upon the best way we can help you, a social worker will meet with you to carry out an assessment .
+The maximum period to complete this would be forty five working days following your initial contact with us.
+(An assessment is about gathering information about your family, about things that your family do well as well as the difficulties that there are).

 We will always ask your permission before we contact other professionals except when we have serious concerns about a child's welfare.